|Elliott Sound Products||Benefits of Bi-Amping (Not Quite Magic, But Close) - Part 1|

 This gives rise to the phenomenon described above, where the driver phase reversal is needed to prevent massive cancellations at the crossover frequency.
 The cancellations will occur at other frequencies too, but are not audible because the level difference is so great.

 Figure 4 - Frequency And Phase Response of 12dB/Octave Crossover

 It has been demonstrated by many workers in the field of acoustics that absolute phase is inaudible.
 Indeed, if this were not the case, then moving one's head 300mm closer or farther away from a sound source would give rise to a massive change in the perceived sound.
 As we all know, this is not the case.
 It has also been shown that some waveforms sound different if the phase is reversed, but the definitive word here is 'different' - there is no right or wrong involved.
 This topic is dealt with in greater detail elsewhere on the ESP site.

 The only crossover which is relatively immune from the rapid phase transition around the crossover point as described above is a first order (6dB/octave) network, which is regrettably generally unsuitable for most loudspeakers because too much power is applied to the drivers outside their operating range.
 This can add considerable intermodulation distortion (this time loudspeaker induced), and is rarely an option in any system, especially between the low and mid+high frequencies.
-It may be an option with careful driver selection, but mostly this will only be applicable to the midrange to high frequency crossover (see below).
+It may be an option with careful driver selection or with a low-powered systems, but mostly this will only be applicable to the midrange to high frequency crossover (see below).